rudderlabs/rudderstack-docs/destinations/kochava.md

 {% endtabs %}
 ## FAQs

-### Where do I get the Kochava APP GUID?
+### Where do I get the Kochava App GUID?

-In order to obtain the Kochava APP GUID, please follow these steps:
+To get your Kochava app GUID, please follow these steps:

-1. [Log in to Kochava](https://go.kochava.com/session) and select the desired account and app for the specific campaign.
+1. [Log in to Kochava](https://go.kochava.com/session).
+Then, go to your account and select the application for the specific campaign.
 2. Under **Apps & Assets**, select **All Apps**
-3. Click on the desired app for which you want the procure the APP GUID
+3. Click on the desired app for which you want the procure the App GUID.
-4. You will be able to see the APP GUID under the title of the app, within the details.
+4. You will be able to see the App GUID under the title of your application, within the details.

 For more information, please check the [Kochava support guide](https://support.kochava.com/reference-information/locating-an-app-guid/).